If you think people don't like Perl because the Perl 6 project started

-How many of those problems are still real problems in Perl 5?
+How many of those problems are still real problems?

 Forget the CPAN.
 It's not that the CPAN is bad.
 (It's great!)
 It's not that you can't find great code on the CPAN to solve many of those problems.
 (You can!)